osynge/whenenv/README.md

 ### Format notes:

-(A) name must be unique.
+* name must be unique.
-(B) This job 'provides' "execution" so will be invoked by the command line.
+* This job 'provides' "execution" so will be invoked by the command line.
-(C) This job 'depends' on 5 jobs to 'provide' for the dependacies.
+* This job 'depends' on 5 jobs to 'provide' for the dependency.
-(D) This job will only be able to provide "execution" if the "PRODUCT" variable
-    is "whenenv" and it has both "RELEASE" and "OPERATING_SYSTEM" as variables but the value is not fixed.
+* This job will only be able to provide "execution" if the "PRODUCT" variable is "whenenv" and it has both "RELEASE" and "OPERATING_SYSTEM" as variables but the value is not fixed.

 Since this is the entry point for a execution goal, this is the most common type of job you will havre to write when extending whenenv to your goal.

-when env will then try to match each requirement in its order specified.
+whenenv will then try to match each requirement in its order specified.

 The only job that "provides" , "whenenv_source" is "whenenv_source.json"